gigasquid/babar/README.md

 There are [Illocutionary Acts](http://en.wikipedia.org/wiki/Illocutionary_act) that involve the pragmatic meaning of a behind a sentence.
-Some of the english verbs denoting these acts are "assert", "command", "request", "answer question".
+Some of the english verbs denoting these acts are "assert", "command", "request", "query".
 For example the sentance, "Pass the salt.", is an illocutionary act.
 When a person hears the sentance, the meaning is interpreted as a command.
 There are also [Perlocutionary Acts](http://en.wikipedia.org/wiki/Perlocutionary_act),